EliAndrewC/l7r/setting/l7r.md

 The beads are strung together with a durable silk thread, each bead separated by a small knot, allowing monks and pilgrims to easily move from one bead to the next during their prayers.
 While at a glance, every bead seems uniform, upon closer inspection, each bead is subtly unique (though almost perfectly identical in size), hinting at the individuality of the spirits they symbolize.

-When one prays and meditates with the Prayer Beads of the Guardian Spirit, certain beads may change in temperature, becoming noticeably warmer or even chillingly cold to the touch.
+When one prays and meditates with the Prayer Beads of the Guardian Spirits, certain beads may change in temperature, becoming noticeably warmer or even chillingly cold to the touch.
 Alternatively, individual beads may feel significantly larger to the touch, or in rare cases appear missing when passing the beads through the hands, only to reappear as soon as the supplicant gazes upon the prayer beads.

 These variations signify the messages and warnings of the guardian spirits.
 Monks are trained to take note of the beads that stand out during their prayers, recording their numbers to later consult the temple's extensive manuals.
 These manuals, which have been maintained and updated over countless generations, contain interpretations of the various combinations of beads that might react.